amaraoussama94/Shell_Collection/README.md

-collection of  script programme: sport  script that accept 2 para  name and favorit sport  and  disply a sentance using the  2 para
+collection of  script programme:</br>
+sport  script that accept 2 parameters  name and favorit sport  and  disply a sentance using the  2 parameters</br>